Tacocat7/mpi-auto-installer/README.md

 The program installs and sets up an MPI cluster with openMPI as its default distribution.
 This program was specifically crafted for a small hardware cluster built from 8 outdated office computers.

-# The program is currently in active development and not finished
+### The program is currently in active development and not finished!

 Version 2 of the script takes in certain user input such as node names and IPs to write to the system's '''bash/etc/hosts''' file.
 The script backs up the old file, **but deletes the file in the backup folder at the program start!**  The current